Prospects for device-independent quantum key distribution: Foundational perspective on DI cryptography

 The idea is to now view $\ga\gb$ as the hidden variable $\lambda$ in our above discussion.
 In that case, we see that the distribution $\pr{ab|xy\ga\gb} = \tr{\pvm_{a|x}\otimes\pvm_{b|y} \, \rho_{\qA \qB | \ga\gb}}$ indeed describes an NS hidden-variable model in the sense previously discussed.
 Hence that line of reasoning applies, i.e.~if $\pr{ab|xy}$ violates a Bell inequality, then it is impossible for $\pr{ab|xy\ga\gb}$ to be deterministic.
 This in turn implies that Eve's guess $\ga\gb$ cannot always be equal to $ab$.

 However, while this line of reasoning can serve to motivate the possibility of DI cryptography, there are some technicalities to be aware of.
-In particular, we have not considered the possibility of Eve choosing her measurement depending on the inputs $xy$, whereas in many DI protocols, she does learn these inputs (after Alice and Bob's measurements), and should be able to choose her measurement depending on them.\footnote{If Eve's measurement can depend on $xy$, then it produces a conditional Alice--Bob state of the form $\rho_{\qA \qB | \ga\gb xy}$, in which case the resulting distribution $\tr{\pvm_{a|x}\otimes\pvm_{b|y} \, \rho_{\qA \qB | \ga\gb xy}}$ is not of a form that straightforwardly satisfies the NS conditions, and our above reasoning does not directly apply.} Another issue is that although we have proven that (for $\pr{ab|xy}$ violating a Bell inequality and described by NS hidden variables) not \emph{all} the values $\pr{ab|xy\lambda}$ can be in $\{0,1\}$, this does not rule out the following possibility: there may be a Bell inequality where for any specific input pair $x^\star y^\star$, there exists some distribution $\pr{ab|xy}$ violating the Bell inequality and described by NS hidden variables, but with $\pr{ab|x^\star y^\star \lambda} \in \{0,1\}$ for all $a,b,\lambda$.
+In particular, we have not considered the possibility of Eve choosing her measurement depending on the inputs $xy$, whereas in many DI protocols, she does learn these inputs (after Alice and Bob's measurements), and should be able to choose her measurement depending on them\footnote{If Eve's measurement can depend on $xy$, then it produces a conditional Alice--Bob state of the form $\rho_{\qA \qB | \ga\gb xy}$, in which case the resulting distribution $\tr{\pvm_{a|x}\otimes\pvm_{b|y} \, \rho_{\qA \qB | \ga\gb xy}}$ is not of a form that straightforwardly satisfies the NS conditions, and our above reasoning does not directly apply.} (though for protocols using a fixed input pair in all generation rounds, this is not an issue, since Eve only needs to perform the optimal measurement for guessing the outputs from that input pair).
+Another issue is that although we have proven that (for $\pr{ab|xy}$ violating a Bell inequality and described by NS hidden variables) not \emph{all} the values $\pr{ab|xy\lambda}$ can be in $\{0,1\}$, this does not rule out the following possibility: there may be a distribution $\pr{ab|xy}$ that violates some Bell inequality, but has the property that for any specific input pair $x^\star y^\star$, there exists an NS hidden-variable model for $\pr{ab|xy}$ such that $\pr{ab|x^\star y^\star \lambda} \in \{0,1\}$ for all $a,b,\lambda$.
 (Note the quantifier ordering --- the NS hidden-variable models are necessarily different for each $x^\star y^\star$, otherwise our earlier conclusions would be violated.)
 In fact, explicit examples of such behaviour are known, for instance when considering NS (but not quantum, due to some self-testing results) distributions for a nonlocal game known as the magic-square game; we present the details in the next section.
 This could be a problem if a fixed input pair is used in all generation rounds, since Eve would be able to perfectly predict the outputs for that input pair --- regarding our above discussion of the quantum setting, she does not even need to choose her measurement as a function of $xy$ in this case, since she only needs to predict the outputs for that input pair.
 (Protocols that have multiple generation inputs, such as the ones in~\cite{SGP+21,JMS20,arx_Vid17}, may avoid this issue.)
 To deal with these points, a more detailed analysis can be found in~\cite{woodheadthesisnodoi} --- as a quick summary, the idea is to define a superset of LHV models that they call \term{partially deterministic} models, and show that if a distribution $\pr{ab|xy}$ violates an inequality that holds for all partially deterministic models, then it must allow DI certification of ``secret randomness''.